 A Coat for All Seasons

 If you’ve seen one coat you’ve seen them all, right?
 Wrong!
 As diverse as they are essential, coats hold the power to make or break an outfit.
-Fear not, though: these are the Autumn/Winter 2020 hero pieces that are worthy of investment.
+Join us on an expedition through the new season’s most investment-worthy pieces.

 The Camel Coat

 What Italians don’t know about tailoring isn’t worth knowing.
 The likes of Milanese brand Eleventy set the standard in immaculately crafted camel coats – the pinnacle of outerwear refinement.

 Bold outerwear is your ticket out of autumnal wardrobe conundrums.
 Because, when your coat is Casablanca red shearling, you’re always onto a winner.
 If prints are your jam, Valentino and Hurlingham Polo – new to Harrods for AW21 – have some great options.
 When in doubt, let your coat do the talking.

 When it comes to belted coats, a Burberry trench – the lifeblood of British outerwear wardrobes since World War I – is the first port of call for gents of a classic disposition.
 Its lightweight-yet-hardy cotton gabardine construction makes for a supremely versatile layer.
 If your vibe is more contemporary, Kassl Editions arrives at Harrods this season with a new outerwear proposition that’s part puffer, part blazer and part robe – ideal for in-between climes.
 Very modern, very appealing.